griffio/griffio.github.io/_posts/2015-04-15-Kotlin-pipeline-example.md

 The two stages in the pipeline are grouping and transforming, and are implemented in Kotin by the Standard Library, generating two collections.
 An imperative implementation would typically use just one result map.

+This shows that the Kotlin groupBy operation will always create a list associated with each key.
 ~~~

 public inline fun <T, K> Array<out T>.groupByTo(map: MutableMap<K, MutableList<T>>, toKey: (T) -> K): Map<K, MutableList<T>> {